TracyLu/akka/akka-docs/rst/scala/typed.rst

 create a very simple Actor that just repackages the :class:`PostMessage` command into a :class:`PostSessionMessage` command which also includes the screen name.
-Such a wrapper Actor can be created by using the :meth:`createWrapper` method on the :class:`ActorContext`, so that we can then go on to reply to the client with the :class:`SessionGranted` result.
+Such a wrapper Actor can be created by using the :meth:`spawnAdapter` method on the :class:`ActorContext`, so that we can then go on to reply to the client with the :class:`SessionGranted` result.

 The behavior that we declare here can handle both subtypes of :class:`Command`.